Image2

 Swelling and Puffiness

-Swelling of the legs and other parts of the lower body is the most precise and most easily recognizable symptom of fluid buildup.
-This swelling is commonly seen around the ankles, calves, and feet.
-When there is congestion in these parts, the legs may appear swollen, and your skin may feel more compressed.
-Swelling can be mild, where the legs are slightly swollen, or severe, where the swelling is painful when walking or when standing for several hours.
+Proven strategies can help in identifying and managing fluid buildup, with swelling in the legs and lower body being the most precise and easily recognizable symptom.
+This swelling commonly appears around the ankles, calves, and feet.
+When congestion occurs in these areas, the legs may appear swollen, and your skin may feel tighter.
+Swelling can range from mild, with slight puffiness, to severe, causing pain during walking or prolonged standing.

 This puffiness can be worse in the evening if one has been standing or sitting for most of the day.
 If you find your socks or shoes feeling tighter today than they used to or have indentations around your ankle where your socks have pressed in, you might be experiencing swollen legs.
 Chronic swelling is a condition in which the swelling affects one’s activities in daily life and could be caused by a severe condition.